 Vasilopita (Greek New Year’s Bread)

-A sweet, orangey, delicious bread traditionally served on New Year’s day.
+Vasilopita, or Greek New Year’s Bread, is a sweet yeasted egg bread scented with orange and traditionally served on New Year’s day.
 A coin is hidden inside and whoever gets it has good luck for the year.

 - Prep Time: 30 mins

 - Cook Time: 40 mins

 - Yield: 2 loaves

 - Category: Bread

 - Method: Baked

 - Dissolve yeast in one cup of warmed milk with one teaspoon sugar.
 Allow to double in volume for 10-20 minutes.